-In fact according to Uniform California Earthquake Rupture Forecast (UCERF3), there is a 99.7% chance a 6.7M or greater earthquake will strike California within the next 30 years.
+In fact according to Uniform California Earthquake Rupture Forecast (UCERF3), there’s a 99.7% chance a 6.7M or greater earthquake will strike California within the next 30 years.
 The reality is that it’s not a matter of if but when the next big earthquake will hit the western coast of the United States.

 This is not meant to scare but rather inform you.
-My goal is to make it possible for you to have a single person go bag in case of an earthquake that will get you through the following 24 hours.
+My goal is to make it possible for you to have a single-person go bag in case of an earthquake that will get you through the following 24 hours.

 While you can purchase pre-made kits, there is value in having your own DIY earthquake kit so you know the tools you are dealing with.
 Should you want to purchase a pre-built kit be aware of the claims made for food and water.

 If you know the 8×8 rule or eight 8-ounce glasses of water a day rule then you know that this is the minimum amount of water a person needs per day.
-Eight 8-ounce glasses of water is almost two liters of water while the 24 ounces in most 72 kits are less than a liter.
+Eight 8-ounce glasses of water are almost two liters of water, while the 24 ounces in most 72 kits are less than a liter.